ianstormtaylor/slate/docs/guides/using-plugins.md

 }
 ```

 Okay, that was easy.
+But it doesn't do anything.

+To fix that, we need our plugin function to return a "plugin object" that Slate recognizes.
+Slate's plugin objects are just plain objects that have properties that map to the same handler on the `Editor`.

-Now we want to have it return a dictionary of handlers, in this case specifically containing a `onKeyDown` handler with logic pulled from our app:
+In this case our plugin object will have one property: a `onKeyDown` handler, with its logic copied right from our current app's code:

 ```js
 function MarkHotkey(options) {